 Below is a sample of the exported Excel file.

-Follow the below steps to import users to your WordPress website from an Excel file.
+Follow the detailed steps below to import users to your WordPress website from an Excel file.

 Step 1: Select User as Post Type to Import